sdether/happenstance/README.md

 ```
 Subscriptions is an optional way to display what users the feed owner follows, but is not required.
 Generally subscriptions are handled by aggregation servers and do not have to be public.

-For paging, two additional keys that may exist in the feed are `previous.uri` and `next.uri`.
+For paging, two additional keys that may exist in the feed are `previous_uri` and `next_uri`.
 These keys allow callers to page through the feed without needing to know the implementation of the feed's API.

 #### Author Data